gecko984/Getting-and-Cleaning-Data-Course-Project/README.md

 X_avgs <- X %>% group_by(Subject, Activity) %>% summarise_each(funs(mean))
 ```

-Writing the resulting dataset to file
+Writing the resulting dataset to file using `row.name=FALSE`, as specified in the assignment.
 ```
 write.table(X_avgs, file = "X_avgs.txt", row.name=FALSE)
 ```